arthirob/CivMCMacro/Training/README.md

 Feel free to ask to arthirob#1530 (they/neutral) on discord.
 They love to teach other people ! :)

 # List of challenges
+## Challenge 0
+Download the challenge 0 script, and execute it from the challenge 1 starting point.
+This is to make sure you know how to set up JSMacro and to make sure the cancel macro is setup.
+On my github, it is : Utility/HoFuck.js

 ## First part
 ### Challenge 1
 Start from the green concrete, reach the red concrete.
 You are allowed to check the red concrete coordinate before starting the script